gesefaki/gesefaki-site/README.md

 # gesefaki-site

-This is my freelance portfolio.
+Site-portfolio.
 The site is intentionally small: React on the front end, Vinext and Vite for the build, and a Cloudflare Worker in production.

 ## Running it locally